 Tranquility is an important ingredient and hence if the room is too yang, it will disturb the sleep of the occupants, including your child, because the brain is usually active even when the person is asleep.
 It also results in a lot of unpleasant dreams.
 Yang is associated with movement, brightness and activities.
 So, it is not advisable for the room to be too bright or to have too many windows.

-One also should not install TV or any water feature in the room as these are perceived as activities.
-Contrary to popular belief, having your bed facing a mirror does not contravene any Feng Shui rules since mirror has got nothing to do with the ancient science.
+One also should not install a TV or any water feature in the room as these are perceived as activities.
+Contrary to popular belief, having your bed facing a mirror does not contravene any Feng Shui rules since the mirror has got nothing to do with the ancient science.

 While we do not want the room to be too yang, we also do not want the room to be too yin.
 Remember, Feng Shui calls for balance.
 Yin is associated with darkness, cold and stillness.
 A house or a room which is too yin often leads to mental health issues like hallucination and depression – besides poor sleep.

 A typical cause of overly yin situation will be a lack of penetration of sunlight into the house or bedroom due to overgrown foliage outside the window.
 For people staying in the high rise apartment or flats, it can be attributed to the gloomy corridor.
-The problem will be exacerbated if the room is coupled with the strong presence of yin energies in accordance to our calculation.
+The problem will be exacerbated if the room is coupled with the strong presence of yin energies in accordance with our calculation.

 An easy solution is to trim the leaves outside your windows and keep the entrance of your house well-lit.
 Painting your room with bright red or orange, however, do not solve this Feng Shui issue.